mesarth/JSONPath-Notebook/README.md

 ### Markdown support
 JSONPath Notebook supports Markdown formatted cells.
-To add a new Markdown cell press the button `+ Markdown` or calling the command `Notebook: Insert Markdown Cell Above/Below`.
+To add a new Markdown cell press the button `+ Markdown` or run the command `Notebook: Insert Markdown Cell Above/Below`.
 For an introduction to the Markdown syntax see [Github Markdown Guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#quoting-code).

 ![Markdown Showcase](./images/markdown.gif)